-- Butterfly Spirit 10 Rollaway Outdoor Table Tennis Table (Amazon)
+- Butterfly Garden Rollaway 6000 Table Tennis Table

 Recommended tables (USA)

-If you want to do your own research, take a look at my list of table tennis retailers.
+If you want to do your own research, take a look at my list of table tennis shops.
 Most of these will have outdoor table tennis tables for sale too.